In 2023, we accredited...

 - agents and artist representatives

-- industry members using the Fringe for professional networking
+- industry members using the Fringe for professional networking.

 The purpose of the platform is to help you find work that fits your programming specifications and to make the Fringe a valuable platform for artists seeking onward touring opportunities.
 Fringe Marketplace is available year-round to those industry professionals who are seeking to programme and develop work from the festival.

-In the lead up to and during August we host a variety of online and in-person discussions and events to support industry, including:
+In the lead-up to and during August we host a variety of online and in-person discussions and events to support industry, including:

-- artist networking
+- artist networking and pitches

 - arts industry networking